Innovations for Poverty Action: Research

-IPA's research spans eight programs: agriculture, education, financial inclusion, governance, health, peace and recovery, small and medium enterprises, and social protection.
+IPA's research spans eight programs including agriculture, education, financial inclusion, governance, health, peace and recovery, small and medium enterprises, and social protection.
 The results of IPA studies have been published by IPA research affiliates in peer-reviewed academic journals such as Econometrica, Science, the Quarterly Journal of Economics, American Economic Review, and the Review of Financial Studies, among others.

 Method

 IPA uses randomized controlled trials (RCTs) in its approach to anti-poverty research.
 RCTs are primarily known for their application in medical research to isolate the impact of a particular pharmaceutical or treatment from other factors.
 As in these medical trials, researchers assign participants at random to different study groups.
 One or more groups receive a program (the "treatment groups") and another group serves as the comparison (or "control") group.
 Though there are critiques to the randomized approach, its use in the social sciences is growing.
 Critics have included notable development economists such as Angus Deaton and Daron Acemoglu.